nfttrader-io/sdk-js/README.md

 ## Credits

-This SDK it is property of Salad Labs Inc.
+This SDK is the property of Salad Labs Inc.
 Every unauthorized copy or distribution is stricly forbidden without the consent of Salad Labs Inc.
-This SDK is protected by the copyright property law.
+This SDK is protected by Copyright Property and Propietary Laws.